brandrik/02_TrafficSignClassifier/writeup.md

 `FAST AND ACCURATE DEEP NETWORK LEARNING BY EXPONENTIAL LINEAR UNITS - Hochreiter 2016'

+## Parameters that can be varied

+Activation function variation:
+    1. absolute
+    2. abs(tanh) (not outdated?)

+Normalization
+    - after activation?
+    - subtraction and scaling

+Filterbank: (modification of convolution?)

 ### Test a Model on New Images

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.